Red Hen Publications

 And, Echo answers us nothing.

-Young Hagrid was probably already known to have a track record of trying to turn monsters into pets, and it was obvious to anyone who laid eyes on him that he was at least part Giant.
+Young Rubeus Hagrid was probably already known to have a track record of trying to turn monsters into pets, and it was obvious to anyone who laid eyes on him that he was at least part Giant.
 If there ever was a Hogwarts student unequipped to keep a low profile it would have been Rubeus Hagrid.

-I would imagine that; my speculations regarding Caractacus Burke regardless, having landed in Slytherin as a Muggle-raised outsider, Tom Riddle was, nevertheless, quickly VERY well aware of the sort of prejudices concerning both part-wizards and part-humans that were shared by a lot of people in positions of authority within the wizarding world.
+I would imagine that; my speculations regarding Caractacus Burke notwithstanding, having landed in Slytherin as a Muggle-raised outsider, Tom Riddle was, nevertheless, quickly VERY well aware of the sort of prejudices concerning both part-wizards and part-humans that were shared by a lot of people in positions of authority within the wizarding world.

-Young Tom was prepared to make use of any of those prejudices whenever he could turn them to his own advantage.
+Young Tom was fully prepared to make use of any of those prejudices whenever he could turn them to his own advantage.
 And the prejudice against part-humans is one that its holders don’t even seem to try to conceal.

-Regardless of whether anyone knew of Tom’s half-blood status or not — Headmaster Dippett certainly did not recall it; Tom himself could not have known it when he arrived at Hogwarts.
+Regardless of whether anyone knew of Tom’s half-blood status or not — Headmaster Dippett certainly did not recall it; Tom himself could not have known of it when he arrived at Hogwarts.
 I imagine that he only was fully convinced of it once he finally tracked down Morfin Gaunt — and that wasn’t until he was 15 — even Dumbledore claims he only pieced the official Riddle backstory together after Riddle had finished school and had embarked upon his life of crime.
-Prior to that, Tom would probably have been at pains to discover who could safely be thrown to the wolves should a sacrifice be required.
+But prior to that, Tom would probably have been at pains to discover who could safely be thrown to the wolves should a sacrifice be required.

 Riddle was very clever; brilliant even.
 Or, at any rate, he passed for it when he was a boy.
 He might merely have been precocious.
 But he wasn’t — in his middle teens — particularly subtle.
 Neither, for that matter, was Hagrid.
 Hagrid still isn’t.

 Even if Tom didn’t set the wheels in motion himself over the business of that acromantula egg, as a newly appointed Prefect, Riddle probably very soon stumbled across the fact that Hagrid was trying to hide yet another one of his appalling “pets” inside the Castle.
 Acromantulas do talk after all, and baby Aragog had no reason not to (you will have to forgive me if I avert my eyes from the prospect of a spider the size of a cocker spaniel cooing and gurgling in baby-talk).
-In fact, I would imagine that Riddle had a track record of quickly discovering any number of students who were probably trying to hide secrets, and he probably would have made use of those too, over the course of his school career.
+In fact, I would imagine that Riddle had a track record of quickly discovering any number of students who were probably trying to hide secrets, and he probably made use of them too, over the entire course of his school career.

 • • • •